-He's followed that up with the best club season of his career to date, having scored 36 goals in 41 appearances for PSG in 2018/19.
+He followed that up with the best club season of his career to date, scoring 39 goals in 43 appearances for PSG in 2018/19.
 Frighteningly fast, immensely skilful and a cool, composed figure in front of goal, the sky’s the limit for France’s boy wonder.

 1. Lionel Messi (Barcelona)